How To Sand Epoxy Resin

 Wear Protective Gear

 Before you start sanding, make sure to wear appropriate safety gear.
 This includes safety glasses or goggles to protect your eyes from flying particles, a dust mask or respirator to shield your lungs from resin dust, and nitrile gloves to keep your skin safe from resin particles and sanding debris.
-Check out how to work with resin safely with our helpful guide.
+Check out how to work with resin safely.

 Always follow safety precautions when working with resin from smaller crafting creations like jewelry to large jobs like tables and countertops.

-Always sand resin in a well-ventilated space, preferably with a good airflow.
+Always sand resin in a well ventilated space, preferably with a good airflow.
 This helps to disperse any resin dust or fumes and reduces the risk of inhaling harmful particles.
-If you’re working indoors, consider using an exhaust fan or opening windows and doors.
+If you’re working indoors, use an exhaust fan that can be installed in your window.

 Use a Dust Collection System